Nuclear Power in the European Union

 The Euratom Treaty provided a stable legal framework that encouraged the growth and development of the nuclear industry while enhancing security of fuel supply for it and nuclear plant safety.
 It covers all civil nuclear activities in the European Union and aims to provide a common market in nuclear materials, to ensure nuclear fuel supplies, and to guarantee that nuclear materials are not diverted from their intended purpose.

 Euratom has signed bilateral co-operation agreements to ease trade with its major partners.
 It also operates a comprehensive regional system of safeguards designed to ensure that materials declared for peaceful use are not diverted to military use.
 Today Euratom in its own right is a member of the Generation IV International Forum and the ITER consortium building a fusion reactor.
 It has remained substantially unchanged and is largely independent of EU parliament's control – a point of criticism of it.
-Euratom funding for 2012-13 was €118 million for fission research including radiation protection and €233 million for nuclear research at the EC’s Joint Research Centre, as well as over €2.2 billion for ITER fusion project.

 In March 2013, 12 EU states joined together to promote the role of nuclear energy in the EU’s energy mix.
-The countries that signed the agreement are the UK, Bulgaria, Czech Republic, Finland, France, Hungary, Lithuania, the Netherlands, Poland, Romania, Slovakia and Spain.
-The Czech Republic is coordinating this group.
-A joint statement said that they are "committed to collaboration on safety and creating greater certainty for investors in low-carbon infrastructure projects."
+The countries that signed the agreement were the UK, Bulgaria, Czech Republic, Finland, France, Hungary, Lithuania, the Netherlands, Poland, Romania, Slovakia and Spain, with the Czech Republic coordinating the group.
+A joint statement said that they were "committed to collaboration on safety and creating greater certainty for investors in low-carbon infrastructure projects."
 They pledged to press ahead with the deployment of low-carbon technologies, including nuclear power, renewable energy, and carbon capture and storage.
 In addition to the joint statement, the UK and France pledged to invest £12.5 million in funding for the 100 MWt Jules Horowitz research reactor being built in France.
-This is a €500 million project, half funded by France’s CEA and 20% by EU research institutes.

 In July 2014 a letter to the EC on behalf of nine of these countries plus Slovenia demanded a level playing field for nuclear power among other low-emission sources in the EU so that it could play a greater role in energy security, sustainability and emissions reduction.
 “In our view, nuclear energy, for its physical and economic characteristics, is entitled to be treated as an indigenous source of energy with respect to energy security, having an important social and economic dimension...
 It is important that the market failures and the need to hedge against investment risks are accounted for in order to create the necessary market conditions for investment in new nuclear build projects in Europe.
 A technology neutral approach creating a level playing field for all low-emission sources is crucial.”

 In Eastern Europe, consideration of future options involves the contiguous Visegrad group countries within the EU – Poland, Slovakia, the Czech Republic and Hungary.
 These are cooperating closely on nuclear power issues, including in research into future reactor designs and infrastructure development.
 They are all keen to reduce reliance on Russian gas imports.
-The Visegrad alliance was established in 1991 and its members became part of the EU in 2004, though the name reflects a similar alliance from 1335 set up in the Hungarian town of that name.
+The Visegrad Group was established in 1991 and its members became part of the EU in 2004, though the name reflects a similar alliance from 1335 set up in the Hungarian town of that name.

 Energy co-operation and integration of energy networks is developing rapidly, both within the EU and between East and West Europe.
 The framework for such developments includes the European Energy Charter, the Energy Charter Treaty (ECT), and the Trans-European Energy Networks (TENs).
 The Synergy program governs the Community's general energy relations with third countries.

 In 1991 EDF from France, Nuclear Electric from UK, UNESA from Spain, Vereiningung Deutscher Elektrizitätswerke from Germany and Tractebel from Belgium started a collaboration to produce standardized European Utility Requirements for light water reactors.
-The EUR organisation today includes 17 European utilities that might build new Generation III plants in the future (CEZ, EDF Energy, EDF, Endesa, EnergoAtom, Fortum, Gen Energija, Iberdola, MVM, NRG, RosEnergoAtom, SOGIN, Swissnuclear, GDF-Suez/Tractebel Engineering, TVO, Vattenfall, VGB Powertech).
+The EUR organization today includes 17 European utilities that might build new Generation III plants in the future (CEZ, EDF Energy, EDF, Endesa, EnergoAtom, Fortum, Gen Energija, Iberdola, MVM, NRG, RosEnergoAtom, SOGIN, Swissnuclear, GDF-Suez/Tractebel Engineering, TVO, Vattenfall, VGB Powertech).
 The specified common requirements serve as an important guide within Europe and beyond.

 European regulation and safety

 The principal responsibility for regulation and safety of nuclear facilities is with national authorities, and this independence is strenuously guarded against EU encroachment.
-An EC nuclear safety directive in 2009 emphasised the fundamental principle of national responsibility for nuclear safety.
+An EC nuclear safety directive in 2009 emphasized the fundamental principle of national responsibility for nuclear safety.
 An amendment to the safety directive approved by the EC in July 2014 introduces a high-level EU-wide nuclear safety objective that aims to limit the consequences of a potential nuclear accident as well as address the safety of the entire lifecycle of nuclear installations (siting, design, construction, commissioning, operation and decommissioning of nuclear plants), including on-site emergency preparedness and response.
 It also introduces a set of rules to support the independence of national nuclear safety regulators, with a new peer review system.

-The EU industry association Foratom said the directive "strengthens the role and independence of Europe's national regulators and endorses agreed safety objectives for nuclear power plants, in accordance with the recommendations of the Western European Nuclear Regulators' Association (WENRA)."
+The EU industry association Foratom (now nucleareurope) said the directive "strengthens the role and independence of Europe's national regulators and endorses agreed safety objectives for nuclear power plants, in accordance with the recommendations of the Western European Nuclear Regulators' Association (WENRA)."
 Controversial proposals to develop harmonized safety guidelines and an EU-wide licensing process did not make the final text.

 A less controversial directive on waste management was adopted in July 2011.
 This requires member states to develop national programs detailing where and how they will construct and manage final repositories.
 The first report on the implementation of this directive is to be submitted in August 2015, then every three years thereafter.